elmezianech/Snowflake_dbt_Airflow_ELT/README.md

 ## Project Desciption

-This project is an ETL Pipeline using Dbt (dbt-core) for transformation, Snowflake for data warehousing and Airflow for orchestration.
+This project is an ELT Pipeline using Dbt (dbt-core) for transformation, Snowflake for data warehousing and Airflow for orchestration.

 ![1_I-KTOig5A7i3UFAisWaK7g](https://github.com/elmezianech/snowflake_dbt_airflow_etl/assets/120784838/d4deb775-ef1b-4595-a440-bb974f24e659)